huxlife/transactionAnalysis/Sunpump Contracts.md

 #### **4\. swapETHForExactTokens Function**

-**Description:** This function swaps an exact amount of ETH for as few input tokens as possible.
+**Description:** This function swaps TRX to receive an exact amount of tokens.

 **Function Signature:**